-That's a whole lot of time and effort to spend, and can significantly raise the barrier of entry if you’re feeling unsure to begin with.
-In fact, Buffett himself said that he discourages practically everyone from picking individual stocks: “The goal of the non-professional should not be to pick winners—neither he nor his ‘helpers’ can do that — but should rather be to own a cross-section of businesses that in aggregate are bound to do well.”
-The other option would be to use an automated investing service, which we’ll get to in a minute.
+A word of warning: Warren Buffett himself said that he discourages practically everyone from picking individual stocks: “The goal of the non-professional should not be to pick winners—neither he nor his ‘helpers’ can do that — but should rather be to own a cross-section of businesses that in aggregate are bound to do well.”

 No matter what you choose to do, you’re going to need a broker or an investment platform to make the trade.
-There are certain things to keep in mind while choosing the right investment platform, including:
+There are certain things to keep in mind while choosing the right investment platform.
+Here are your options.